tzimar/ffml/README.md

 ---

 Input-output example pairs are provided in the `examples` directory.
+Run `test.py` to test the renderer against these pairs.